 Place the word Figure and the figure number under the figure, flush left in italics.
 The title of the figure goes next to the number in sentence case.

 All authors must strictly follow the guidelines below for preparing illustrations for publication in Adolescent Psychiatry.
-If the figures are found to be sub-standard, then the manuscripts will be rejected and the authors offered the option of figure improvement professionally by Eureka Science.
-The costs for such improvement will be charged to the authors.
+If the figures are found to be sub-standard, then the manuscripts will be rejected.

 Line Art image type is normally an image based on lines and text.
 It does not contain tonal or shaded areas.
 The preferred file format should be TIFF or EPS, with the color mode being Monochrome 1-bit or RGB, in a resolution of 900-1200 dpi.